muckamuck/stackility/README.md

 #### TODO:

 * print CloudFormation Outputs at the end of the upsert command
-* the example directory sucks; fix it
 * investigate giving an IAM role, something like the profile  selection
+* finish the change set work
+* add drift command and option on upsert